IFTTT/polo/README.md

 For more advanced obfuscation, you can pass in a custom obfuscation strategy.
 Polo will take in a lambda that can be used to transform sensitive data.

-To target a column within a specific table an SQL selector may be used as the obfuscate key.
+Using a `:symbol` as an obfuscate key targets all columns of that name.
+Passing an SQL selector as a `String` will target columns within the specified table.

 ````ruby
 Polo.configure do